-Mr. Parker may receive a bonus in the sole discretion of the Compensation Committee of up to 70% of his base salary for each fiscal year of employment.
-The bonus will be based on performance targets and other key objectives established by the committee at the commencement of each fiscal year.
-For the period commencing on the effective date of the employment agreement to September 30, 2010, Mr. Parker was guaranteed a bonus of \$45,000.
+Under the terms of his new employment agreement, Mr. Parker's base salary for fiscal 2020 was increased to \$465,000 per annum.
+Mr. Parker is eligible to receive a bonus in the sole discretion of the Compensation Committee of up to 100% of his base salary for each fiscal year of employment, which bonus will be based on performance targets and other key objectives established by the committee at the commencement of each fiscal year.
+He shall also be eligible to receive equity or performance awards pursuant to any long-term incentive compensation plan adopted by the committee or the board of directors.